 We work really hard to bring the best people into the profession and to offer ongoing support and career development to experienced teachers.
 We work with over 60 schools in our School Direct network which includes Primary, Secondary, Special and The Peak District.
 Our partners in Special Education have developed a truly unique SEND training element for all our trainees, this is a key priority for mainstream schools and establishes STSA as different to other providers.
 Our National Modern Languages SCITT will provide access to the Independent School sector so that our trainees in ML can experience teaching in both the state and the independent sector all over the country.

-As an outstanding, dynamic and experienced practitioner, I now enjoy the role of Lead Practitioner Early Career Development.
-As we enter 2017, I am embarking upon my 30th Year in teaching and still enjoy every day.
-Formally a highly successfully leader in Physical Education in two schools, my work with early entrants to the profession has become a passion.
+As an outstanding, dynamic and experienced practitioner, I now enjoy the role of Director for Early Career Development.
+I have been working in teaching for over 30 years and still enjoy every day.
+Formerly a highly successfully leader in Physical Education in two schools, my work with early entrants to the profession has become a passion.
 Based at Silverdale School, my role is to co-ordinate our secondary phase trainee teachers but I also work extensively with Newly Qualified Teachers (NQTs) across the city.
 I recruit, interview and place our trainees in our partner schools and lead our school based training facilitators to provide an outstanding school based offer.
 I support, monitor and evaluate tour trainees’ progress and work with the Senior Mentor Coordinators to ensure consistency of practice across the Sheffield Teaching School Alliance.

 As a member of a highly successful Teaching School, I am proud to be a Specialist Leader in Education (SLE) in Early Career Development and Physical Education.
 I lead the Physical Education Networking Group across Sheffield as well as being involved in School to School support in the region.